Miriam-Naomi-Anyango/Tm-Link/README.md

 The institution management can also use this data to relate students to their Technical Mentors for easy tracking and management.

 </p>

+## Features
+As a user of this web application, you will be able to:
+1. See the navigation bar with the menu items, Home, Reviews, stories, mentors and support as well as the logo.

+2. See a display of popular mentors images and names on the mentors page and reviews for particular mentors on the reviews section.

+Note: THe scores for each review appear but then the students names who reviewed the particular mentors is not there.